 This research is limited to the overlap of thermal break and thermal bridging mitigation provisions.
-Where there are thermal bridging mitigation provisions that do not meet the definition of either 13.2.5(5) or 13.2.3(7) they will be excluded from scope.
+Constructions that trigger the thermal bridging mitigation provisions but that do not also trigger the thermal break provisions in Extracts from 13.2.513.2.5 (5) or Extracts from 13.2.313.2.3 (7) are excluded from scope.